Sambre - Anatomy of a Crime

-Sambre - Anatomy of a Crime is a 2023 French-Belgian true crime television miniseries directed by Jean-Xavier de Lestrade and starring Alix Poisson, Jonathan Turnbull and others including Clémence Poésy.
+Sambre - Anatomy of a Crime is a 2023 French-Belgian true crime television film miniseries directed by Jean-Xavier de Lestrade and starring Alix Poisson, Jonathan Turnbull and others including Clémence Poésy.

 Premise

 Sambre is a TV drama based on the French judicial system's failure to prevent serial rapist Dino Scala's 30-year reign of terror from 1988-2018 on dawn roads near the River Sambre on both sides of the French/Belgian border.